nextstrain/ncov/narratives/ncov_sit-rep_es_2020-03-05.md

 <br>

-Trevor Bedford (co-founder of Nextstrain) has written a great blog post about these possibilities, which you can read [here](https://bedford.io/blog/ncov-cryptic-transmission/).
+Trevor Bedford (co-founder of Nextstrain) has written a great blog post about these possibilities, which you can read [here (in English)](https://bedford.io/blog/ncov-cryptic-transmission/).

 <br>